AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-advanced.md

    - `GET` - (Default) Retrieves information that is the result of a process.
    - `POST` - Provides a block of data, such as data entered into a form, to a data handling process.

-   The _Cancel URL_ and _Return URL_ refer to the page where a customer returns after completing or canceling the payment part of the checkout process on the PayPal server.
+   The _Cancel URL_ and _Return URL_ refer to the page where the customer returns after completing or canceling the payment part of the checkout process on the PayPal server.

 1. Complete the following sections, as needed for your store: